Claudioss23/Claudioss23/README.md

 <p align="center">
  Hi, I'm Claudio, a newbie programmer from Brazil
  <br/><br/>
- 🎓 I'm currently studying  I.T. in <a href="https://www.instagram.com/projeto.solideogloria/" target="_blank">Project Soli Deo Gloria</a>
+ 🎓 I'm currently studying  I.T. in <a href="https://www.instagram.com/projeto.solideogloria/">Project Soli Deo Gloria</a>
  <br/>
  🎓 I graduated from Souza Leão High School
  <br/>
  📖 I'm able to speak both in Portuguese (fluent) and English (advanced)
  <br/>
- Interests: Study and learn different codes and languages, use the website to practice and share my algorithms.
+ 👨🏽‍💻 I like to study and learn different codes and languages while using the website to practice and share my algorithms.
 </p>

 <hr/>